 The poll was conducted among 1,164 Canadians aged 18 years and over, between March 17 and 20, 2023.

 * * *

 The Montreal Economic Institute is an independent public policy think tank.
-Through its publications, media appearances and advisory services to policy makers, the MEI stimulates debate and public policy reform based on established principles of market economics and entrepreneurship.
+Through its publications, media appearances, and advisory services to policy-makers, the MEI stimulates public policy debate and reforms based on sound economics and entrepreneurship.